shyamkondisetty/devops-catalyst/digitalocean/README.md

 ### Setup terraform cloud

-1. Create an organization in app.terraform.io for this project
+1. Create an organization in the app.terraform.io for this project
 2. Do the following steps for `systems`
 - Create 2 workspaces "k8s" and "sensible_defaults" with prefix `systems` under this new organization in `app.terraform.io`
 Example: `systems-k8s` & `systems-sensible_defaults`